Melatonin as a medication and supplement: Society and culture

 Melatonin is categorized by the US Food and Drug Administration (FDA) as a dietary supplement, and is sold over-the-counter in both the US and Canada.
 FDA regulations applying to medications are not applicable to melatonin, though the FDA has found false claims that it cures cancer.
 As melatonin may cause harm in combination with certain medications or in the case of certain disorders, a doctor or pharmacist should be consulted before making a decision to take melatonin.
 In many countries, melatonin is recognized as a neurohormone and it cannot be sold over-the-counter.
-According to Harriet Hall caution is advisable, since quality control is a documented problem.
-71% of products did not contain within 10% of the labelled amount of melatonin, with variations ranging from -83% to +478%, lot-to-lot variability was as high as 465%, and the discrepancies were not correlated to any manufacturer or product type.
+According to Harriet Hall, caution is advisable, since quality control is a documented problem.
+71% of products did not contain within 10% of the labelled amount of melatonin, with variations ranging from –83% to +478%, lot-to-lot variability was as high as 465%, and the discrepancies were not correlated to any manufacturer or product type.
 To make matters worse, 8 out of 31 products were contaminated with the neurotransmitter serotonin.

 Formerly, melatonin was derived from animal pineal tissue, such as bovine.
 It is now synthetic, which limits the risk of contamination or the means of transmitting infectious material.

 Melatonin is the most popular over-the-counter sleep remedy in the United States, resulting in sales in excess of US$400 million during 2017.
-In 2020, it was the 298th most commonly prescribed medication in the US, with more than 1 million prescriptions.
+In 2022, it was the 217th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Beverages and snacks containing melatonin were being sold in grocery stores, convenience stores, and clubs in May 2011.
 The FDA considered whether these food products could continue to be sold with the label "dietary supplements".
 On 13 January 2010, it issued a Warning Letter to Innovative Beverage, creators of several beverages marketed as drinks, stating that melatonin, while legal as a dietary supplement, was not approved as a food additive.
 Bebida Beverage Company received a warning letter in 2015 for selling a melatonin-containing beverage.